-- Sexual assault prevention (including awareness of rape, acquaintance rape, as well as other sex offenses)
+- Sexual violence prevention (including awareness of rape, acquaintance rape, as well as other sex offenses)

 - Reporting harassment

 - Property theft reduction

 - Vehicle theft reduction

 - Alcohol abuse

 - Workplace violence

 - Other crime-related issues concerning campus life

 Crime prevention and security awareness programs are delivered throughout the year and are offered with the assistance and cooperation of other college departments and organizations such as the Dean of Students Office, Employee Wellness, Student Life, and student government.
-Table 4 identifies the number of crime prevention and security awareness programs offered in 2020.
+Table 4 identifies the number of crime prevention and security awareness programs offered in 2021.

 TABLE 4.
-2020 SAFETY AWARENESS AND CRIME PREVENTIONPROGRAMS Primary prevention and security awareness programs 1 Ongoing prevention and security awareness programs 3
+2021 SAFETY AWARENESS AND CRIME PREVENTION PROGRAMS Primary prevention and security awareness programs 9 Ongoing prevention and security awareness programs 8